 The Legislative Council, in consultation with the presiding officers, establishes the salary schedules for legislative employees and may grant general salary or cost-of-living increases for legislative employees or modify the salary schedules as budgetary or other needs require.
-General salary increases approved for other branches of State Government do not apply to Clerk and Secretary employees unless so approved by the Legislative Council in consultation with the presiding officers.
+General salary increases approved for other branches of State Government do not apply to committee clerks unless so approved by the Legislative Council in consultation with the presiding officers.

-See Appendix A for the current salary schedules for Clerk and Secretary employees.
+See Appendix A for the current salary schedule for Committee Clerks.